 When light hits an illuminated object, some light would be absorbed while some would be reflected, depending on the property of the material.

-In case an object absorbs all wavelengths of visible lights, it will appear as black.
+In case an object absorbs all wavelengths of visible light, it will appear black.
 When an object reflects all wavelengths of visible light, it will appear the same color as the light.

 4. Refraction of Light